beaconsproject/disturbance_explorer/docs/datasets.md

 #### Optional - GeoPackage

-Bold text is the required name of the spatial layer in the GeoPackage in order to be recognized by the app.
+Optional layers must follow the app's naming convention in order to be recognized.
+Required names for spatial layers in the GeoPackage are in bold text below:

 - **protected_areas**: Distribution of protected areas e.g., Canadian Protected and Conserved Areas Database.
 - **Quartz_Claims**: Quartz mining claims for hard rock mining.